When Can Baby Goats Go Outside ?

 When Can I Let Baby Goats Outside

-Whether they are baby bottle goats or nursed from their mother, keep baby goats indoors until they at least 2 weeks old.
-Consider also the weather and what temperature can baby goats tolerate.
-It should not be below 40 degrees Fahrenheit.
+Whether they are baby bottle goats or nursed from their mother, baby goats can be allowed outside as soon as the weather allows.
+If it is cold, keep baby goats indoors until they at least 2 weeks old.

-However, once your baby goats get to two weeks old, they can safely go outside.
-If it’s too cold, you can provide them with extra protection by bringing them inside and keeping them next to a heat lamp to help regulate their body temperature.
-Your baby goat can go outside as much as they need to once they get to two weeks of age.
+However, once your baby goats get to two weeks old, they can safely go outside even in the cold.
+When it is too cold, you can provide them with extra protection by bringing them inside and keeping them next to a heat lamp to help regulate their body temperature.
+In most conditions, your baby goat can go outside as much as they need to once they get to two weeks of age.

 Whether you are raising goats for profit or enjoying them on a smaller scale on your farm for milk, meat or as pets, learn more about baby goat care so they are safe and healthy.